stoermelder/vcvrack-packone/README.md

 ![Intro image](./docs/intro.png)

 - [CV-MAP](./docs/CVMap.md): control 32 knobs/sliders/switches of any module by CV even when the module has no CV input
-- [µMAP](./docs/CVMapMicro.md): single instance of CV-MAPs slots with attenuverters
+- [µMAP](./docs/CVMapMicro.md): a single instance of CV-MAP's slots with attenuverters
 - [CV-PAM](./docs/CVPam.md): generate CV voltage by observing 32 knobs/sliders/switches of any module
 - [ReMOVE Lite](./docs/ReMove.md): a recorder for knob/slider/switch-automation
 - [ROTOR Model A](./docs/RotorA.md): spread a carrier signal across 2-16 output channels using CV
 - [BOLT](./docs/Bolt.md): polyphonic CV-modulateable boolean functions
 - [INFIX](./docs/Infix.md): insert for polyphonic cables
+- [STRIP](./docs/Strip.md): utility of disabled and enabling modules by CV using the expander-mechanism

 Release versions are published in the [VCV Library](https://vcvrack.com/plugins.html#packone).